dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 Select **Yes** to acknowledge the risk and install the certificate.

-For information on trusting the development certificate for the Firefox browser, see <xref:security/enforcing-ssl#trust-the-https-certificate-with-firefox-to-prevent-sec_error_inadequate_key_usage-error>.
+For information on trusting the HTTPS development certificate for the Firefox browser, see <xref:security/enforcing-ssl#trust-the-https-certificate-with-firefox-to-prevent-sec_error_inadequate_key_usage-error>.

 Visual Studio: